azjgard/sos-design-diff-log/README.md

 I tried to reduce complexity via slight deviations from the designs provided;
 I only did so in the cases where I believed the deviation looked just as good as the original did.
-Although I'm sure that I missed a couple, this is a relatively comprehensive list.
+Although I'm sure that I missed a couple, this is a relatively comprehensive list of instances where there is a difference between the provided design and the website's implementation.
 Please feel free to reach out with questions or requests; I'm more than happy to modify or change any aspect discussed below.